Verizon continues to upgrade M - GuruFocus.com

 [email protected]

-MEMPHIS, Tenn., April 13, 2023 (GLOBE NEWSWIRE) -- Verizon has recently made major upgrades to the network serving customers in Memphis, TN.
+MADISON, Wis., April 19, 2023 (GLOBE NEWSWIRE) -- Verizon has recently made major upgrades to the network serving customers in Madison, WI.
 These upgrades are part of a multi-year redesign of its network architecture to stay ahead of exponential data usage increases, upgrade the technology in the network, and to pave the way for personalized customer experiences.
-Network upgrades in Memphis include deploying new cell sites to extend coverage and capacity in local communities.
+Network upgrades in Madison include deploying new cell sites to extend coverage and capacity in local communities.
 They also include adding more capacity on fiber optic cables to move more data through the network and adding bandwidth to the cellular network to accommodate new services like wireless internet service for homes and businesses.
 Specifics on the upgrades include:

-- Network engineers have been busy deploying 5G Ultra Wideband service throughout Memphis.
-That coverage has been expanded recently with the addition of new macro cell sites and small cell sites.
-Customers in Germantown downtown along Poplar Ave and the Modanna Learning Center Academy, along I-40, Sneider's Truck Terminal, and AR State Mid South campus in West Memphis, AR, and subdivisions like Wolfchase Farms, Abbington Woods, Brunswick and Chaffe Rd.
+- Verizon engineers have been aggressively deploying 5G Ultra Wideband throughout Madison.
+That coverage has been expanded recently with the addition of a new macro cell site southwest of Sun Prairie near the intersection of US 151 and South Grand Avenue, enhancing coverage of the surrounding commercial area for dining, shopping and entertainment.

-- In addition to adding more 5G service using C-band spectrum, Verizon is also deploying 5G service using Millimeter Wave (mmWave), its premium, high-band spectrum which allows for extremely fast speeds and massive capacity.
-Verizon has recently added mmWave most notably for Regional and Le Bonheur hospital among other businesses in West Midtown Memphis, as well as in select Germantown neighborhoods.
+- Engineers have deployed 21 additional small cell sites which provide service using Verizon’s Millimeter Wave (mmWave) spectrum, its premium, high-band spectrum which allows for extremely fast speeds and massive capacity.
+This brings the total of small cell sites to over 80, primarily south of the University of Wisconsin campus throughout the eastern portion of the isthmus.

-- Memphis’s exceptional 5G coverage uses a combination of mmWave spectrum and Verizon’s recently acquired C-band spectrum.
-Verizon engineers are using up to 100 MHz of C-band spectrum to deliver 5G service to customers.
-By the end of the year, customers in Memphis will be able to take advantage of even more spectrum as it becomes available for 5G Ultra Wideband.
-That additional bandwidth will turbo charge the service, offering significantly higher speeds, much greater capacity to accommodate more customers and more robust services
+- Madison’s 5G coverage uses a combination of mmWave spectrum and Verizon’s recently acquired C-band spectrum.
+Until this year in Madison, Verizon has been using up to 100 MHz of the spectrum they secured, but by the end of this year, customers in Madison will be able to take advantage of even more C-band spectrum.
+That additional bandwidth will turbo charge the service, offering significantly higher speeds, much greater capacity to accommodate more customers and more robust services.

-- Even as engineers provide wireless service in more places, they are also enhancing the service by deploying leading edge, modernized technology in the area.
-Engineers have upgraded the hardware in many of the cell sites providing service throughout Lancaster adding capacity for more data to be used by customers, providing power efficiency, and providing virtualization.
-This technology milestone allows Verizon to rapidly respond to customers’ varied latency and computing needs, and provides greater flexibility and agility in the introduction of new products and services.
-The move to a cloud-based, virtualized architecture with standardized interfaces in every part of the network leads to greater flexibility, faster delivery of services, greater scalability, and improved cost efficiency in networks.

 “Today’s world calls for faster speeds, ultra secure connections and improved coverage in more places.
-We’re dedicated to bringing the best and latest technologies to local communities, and to keeping our customers connected through 5G,” said Eric Lia, Vice President of Engineering and Operations for Verizon.
+We’re dedicated to bringing the best and latest technologies to local communities, and to keeping our customers connected through 5G,” said Dean Brauer, Vice President of Engineering and Operations for Verizon.

-With these and other technology advancements on Verizon’s network, customers are able to use more data in more ways.
-This multi-service network powers:

 - Internet-of-Things (IoT) devices that do very little networking and stay in place,